 Section 1111(c)(4)(B)(v) of ESSA requires at least one indicator of school quality or student success.
 South Carolina uses teachers' and students' perceptions of school climate, as measured by the school climate surveys developed per the Education Accountability Act of 1998, which have been given annually since their development.
-Prior research has found a stable factor structure, and significant relationships between the stakeholder perception factors measured and positive school outcomes.1 The School Climate (SC^{sch}) indicator will be calculated based on the combination of three teacher perception factors and two student perception factors.
-Specifically, SC^{sch} will be derived from Teacher Perceptions of Instructional Focus (IF^T), Teacher Perceptions of Working Conditions (WC^T), Teacher Perceptions of Safety (S^T), Student Perceptions of Social-Physical Environment (SPE^S), and Student Perceptions of Safety (S^S).
+Prior research has found a stable factor structure, and significant relationships between the stakeholder perception factors measured and positive school outcomes.1 The School Climate (SCsch) indicator will be calculated based on the combination of three teacher perception factors and two student perception factors.
+Specifically, SCsch will be derived from Teacher Perceptions of Instructional Focus (IFT), Teacher Perceptions of Working Conditions (WC^T), Teacher Perceptions of Safety (S^T), Student Perceptions of Social-Physical Environment (SPE^S), and Student Perceptions of Safety (S^S).
 The SPE^S factor score shall not be reported or used in calculating SC^{sch} for online or virtual schools.

 School Climate shall be displayed in two ways.
-First, SC^{sch} shall be displayed, with the number of students on whose basis the metric was calculated, alongside comparison metrics displaying the mean SC^{sch} of all schools in the district as well as the mean SC^{sch} of all schools in the state.
-Second, IF^{T} , WC^{T} , S^{T} , SPE^{S} , and S^{S} for the school shall each be displayed separately, with the number of students on whose basis the metrics were calculated, alongside comparison metrics displaying the mean values of these same metrics for all schools in the district as well as for all schools in the state.
+First, SCsch shall be displayed, with the number of students on whose basis the metric was calculated, alongside comparison metrics displaying the SC^{sch} for the district as well as the SC^{sch} for the state.
+Second, IF^T , WC^T , S^T , SPE^S , and S^S for the school shall each be displayed separately, with the number of students on whose basis the metrics were calculated, alongside comparison metrics displaying the values of these same metrics for the district as well as for the state.

-As required by ESSA section 1111(c)(4)(B), SC^{sch} , IF^T , WC^T , S^T , SPE^S , and S^S shall be disaggregated and displayed separately for the following subgroups of students (defined in section 1111(b)(2)): students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and ELs.
-Consistent with other indicators, SC^{sch} , SPE^S , and S^S shall not be reported when derived from fewer than 20 student respondents.
-In addition, SC^{sch} , IF^T , WC^T , and S^T shall not be reported when derived from fewer than 10 teacher respondents.
-Unreported factor scores that are based on at least 10 respondents shall be included in the calculation of the corresponding district and state means.
+As required by ESSA section 1111(c)(4)(B), SC^{sch} , IF^{T} , WC^{T} , S^{T} , SPE^{S} , and S^{S} shall be disaggregated and displayed separately for the following subgroups of students (defined in section 1111(b)(2)): students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and ELs.
+Consistent with other indicators, SC^{sch}, SPE^s, and S^s shall not be reported when derived from fewer than 20 student respondents.
+In addition, SC^{sch} , IF^{T} , WC^{T} , and S^{T} shall not be reported when derived from fewer than 10 teacher respondents.
+The scores of all students and teachers shall still be included in the calculation of indicators and metrics for the district or the state, even if they are not reported at the school level.

-Note: Rating Points will be adjusted for schools with participation rates of less than 80% as described in the "How Rating Points are Earned for the Indicator" section.
+Note: Rating Points will NOT be adjusted for schools with participation rates of less than 80% this year.
+Participation rate requirements will be restored in subsequent school years.